Panasonic GH5 vs Sony A7R III

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the GH5 and the A7R III have been discontinued, but can regularly be found used on eBay.
+Both the GH5 and the A7R III have been discontinued, but can regularly be found used on ebay.
 The GH5 was replaced by the Panasonic GH5 II, while the A7R III was followed by the Sony A7R IV.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Panasonic GH5 Manual (free pdf) or the online Sony A7R III Manual.
+Further information on the features and operation of the GH5 and A7R III can be found, respectively, in the Panasonic GH5 Manual (free pdf) or the online Sony A7R III Manual.

 So how do things add up?
 Which of the two cameras – the Panasonic GH5 or the Sony A7R III – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.